A $2$-compact group as a spets: Main results

 We now explain why Theorem \ref{t:main} is surprising when $\D=\F.$ In \cite{lynd2017weights}, the local structure of $\D$ is determined by treating the case $l = 0$ separately from the generic case $l > 0$ because the structure of the centric radical subgroups and their automorphism groups does not admit a uniform treatment (see \cite[Tables 1,4] {lynd2017weights}.)
 As a result we must handle the computation of $\m(\D,0,d)$ in the case $l=0$ separately.
 On the other hand when a polynomial we obtain for $l > 0$ is specialised to the case $l=0$ we always get the correct answer!
 When $\D=\H$, this phenomenon is explained by the fact that Theorem \ref{t:owcforspin} equates $\m(\D,0,d)$ with a polynomial obtained using character counting methods in Deligne--Lusztig theory (see Section \ref{s:conjectures}) which do not distingush between the cases $l=0$ and $l>0$.

 Now $\F$ is also the fusion system of a $2$-local finite group with classifying space $B\mathbf{X}(q)$, where $\mathbf{X}=\DI(4)$ is the space constructed by Dwyer--Wilkerson \cite{DwyerWilkerson1993} and $\mathbf{X}(q)$ denotes the space of homotopy fixed points under the unstable Adams operation $\psi^q$ acting on $\mathbf{X}$ (see Section \ref{ss:pcomp}).
-For this reason, we propose that the existence of the polynomials in Table \ref{table:mdod} can be explained by regarding $\DI(4)$ as a \textit{spets} which is a pseudo reductive algebraic group with a non-real Weyl group $G_{24}$.
-Thus we define the set $\Irr^u(\mathbf{X}(q))$ of unipotent characters to be those given in \cite{broue2014split}.
+For this reason, we propose that the genericity of the polynomials in Table \ref{table:mdod} can be explained by regarding $\DI(4)$ as a \textit{spets} associated to the non-real Weyl group $G_{24}$.
+Thus we define a set $\Irr^u(\mathbf{X}(q))$ of unipotent characters to be those given in \cite{broue2014split} for $G_{24}$.
 What about the remaining characters?
 If $B$ denotes the principal $2$-block of $H$, a result of Cabanes--Enguehard in Deligne--Lusztig theory (Proposition \ref{p:cabanes}) states that $\Irr(B)$ is a union $\bigcup_s \E(H,s)$ of \textit{Lusztig series} taken over conjugacy class representatives of $2$-elements in the Langlands dual group $H^*:=\Aut(\PSp_6(q))$.
 Here, $\E(H,s)$ is in bijection with the set of unipotent characters of the centralizer $C_{H^*}(s)$ (see the discussion which precedes Proposition \ref{p:cabanes}.)
 Treating $\mathbf{X}(q)$ like a Langlands self-dual finite group of Lie-type, and using the fact that centralizers of non-trivial $2$-elements in $\F$ are contained in $\H$ we are led to define where $s$ runs over a complete set of (fully $\F$-centralized) $\F$-conjugacy class representatives.
 We then set $\k_d(\mathbf{X}(q))$ equal to the number of characters of defect $d$ in $\Irr(\mathbf{X}(q))$ and prove that the following analogue of Robinson's Conjecture \ref{c:rob} holds for the space $\mathbf{X}(q)$: